-Dr. Emily Lardner, Interim Vice President for Academic Affairs
+Dr. Emily Lardner, Vice President for Academic Affairs

-Emily Lardner is currently serving as interim vice president for academic affairs at Highline College.
+Dr. Emily Lardner is vice president for Academic Affairs at Highline College.
 From 2017-2019, she served as the vice president for instruction at Grays Harbor College.
-From 1996 to 2017, Emily worked at the Washington Center for Improving Undergraduate Education, a public service center at The Evergreen State College, where she collaborated with post-secondary faculty, staff and administrators throughout WA State and nationally to implement strategies aimed at improving student success.
+From 1996 to 2017, Emily worked at the Washington Center for Improving Undergraduate Education, a public service center at The Evergreen State College, where she collaborated with post-secondary faculty, staff and administrators throughout Washington state and nationally to implement strategies aimed at improving student success.
 She also taught as an adjunct in Evergreen’s Evening and Weekend Studies program.
-Emily holds an MA and a doctorate in English Language and Literature from the University of Michigan, and a BA in English from Augustana College.
+Emily holds a Master of Arts and a doctorate in English Language and Literature from the University of Michigan, and a Bachelor of Arts in English from Augustana College.

 Josh Gerstman, Vice President for Institutional Advancement

-Josh Gerstman works with the Institutional Advancement team to build valuable relationships and establish meaningful presence within Highline College’s communities, resulting in support for the college and our students.
-Josh has 20 years’ experience working in the community and technical college system, primarily at Green River College, where he worked with staff, faculty and community to develop a series of financial interventions to assist students in clearing a path to their degrees.
-Josh is active in the community as a Kent Rotarian, and along with his wife Heather as volunteer search dog handlers in King County, and as a father of a graduating high school senior.
+Josh Gerstman is vice president of the Institutional Advancement team and works to build valuable relationships and establish a meaningful presence within Highline College’s communities, resulting in support for the college and our students.
+Josh came to Highline with 20 years of experience working in the community and technical college system, primarily at Green River College, where he worked with staff, faculty and community to develop a series of financial interventions to assist students in clearing a path to their degrees.
+Josh is active in the community as a Kent Rotarian, volunteers with his wife Heather as search dog handlers in King County, and is a father of a recent college graduate.
 Josh earned a master’s degree at Wayne State University in Detroit and a bachelor’s degree from the University of Michigan, where he was a tuba player in the Michigan Marching Band.

-Dr. Saovra “Sy” Ear, Interim Vice President for Student Services
+Dr. Michael Pham, Vice President for Administrative Services

-Tim Wrye, Executive Director of IT Services and CIO
+Tim Wrye, Executive Director, IT Services and CIO

-Tim Wrye leads IT Services at Highline, and acts as the institution’s Chief Information Officer (CIO).
-He joined the college in 1994, and led the Instructional Computing department prior to a merger of Instructional and Administrative technology functions at the college in 2014.
+Tim Wrye leads IT Services at Highline and acts as the institution’s Chief Information Officer (CIO).
+He joined the college in 1994 and led the Instructional Computing department prior to a merger of Instructional and Administrative technology functions at the college in 2014.
 Tim currently serves as Chair of the Information Technology Commission, and is a member of the ctcLink Project Steering Committee as well as Highline’s Executive Sponsor for the ctcLink project.
-Tim holds an M.Ed. in Educational Communications and Technology from the University of Washington, and a B.M.E. from Pacific Lutheran University.
+Tim holds a doctorate in Educational Communications and Technology from the University of Washington, and a bachelor’s degree in Music Education from Pacific Lutheran University.

-- Ay Saechao: Dean for Student Support & Funding Services
+- Ay Saechao: Dean of Student Support & Funding Services

-- Jennifer Sandler: Associate Dean for Access, Inclusive education and Employment
+- Jennifer Sandler: Associate Dean of Access, Inclusive education and Employment

-- Jennifer Scanlon: Dean for Advising & Enrollment Services
+- Jesse Knappenberger: Dean of Advising and Enrollment Services